elvisraymond/wifipwd/README.md

 # wifipwd
-An exe coded with Python and Pyinstaller which displays all the Wifi networks recognized by the computer as well as their passwords
+An exe file coded with Python and Pyinstaller which displays all the Wifi networks recognized by the computer as well as their passwords